 When Is a Bicycle Accident Covered by Homeowners/Renters Insurance?

 When a bicycle incident is not your fault, reimbursement may be provided by the other driver's auto insurance or your own UM/UIM policy.
-If you are at blame for the accident, however, your homeowner's or renters insurance's personal liability coverage may be able to assist you to pay for the damage you caused.
+If you are at blame for the accident, however, your homeowner's or renters insurance's personal liability coverage may be able to assist you in paying for the damage you caused.
 In addition, this coverage can help pay for property damage or personal injury if your bike collides with a car, pedestrian, or another cyclist.

 If you are struck by another biker, jogger, or skateboarder, their personal liability insurance may cover your injuries.
 In addition, most people have a homeowners or renters insurance policy that covers these types of damages.
-This policy may also cover a claim if your bike is stolen, whether from your home or elsewhere.
+This policy may also cover a claim if your bike is stolen from your home or elsewhere.

 The Costs of Bicycle Collisions and the Compensation You Might Receive

 California is the most populous state in the United States, and many residents prefer to spend their time outside.
-This is true for both recreational cyclists and those who ride for work or family purposes.
+This is true for recreational cyclists and those who ride for work or family purposes.

 That said, when a cyclist gets into an accident, Personal Injury Laws in California might help them get the compensation they deserve.
-Remember, these damages or settlements are meant to get the injured party back to the position they once were before the accident.
+Remember, these damages or settlements are meant to get the injured party back to the position they once were in before the accident.